uphold/tin-validator/README.md

 --------------------------------------------------------------------------------

 ### `sanitize(value)`
-This method will remove all non numeric characters from the value.
+This method will remove all nonnumeric characters from the value.

 #### Arguments
 1. `value` _(*)_: The value to sanitize.